 A new study found a high prevalence of antibiotic resistance in E. coli bacteria against several commonly prescribed antibiotics.
-Led by researchers at the University of Bristol and Imperial College London, the study showed that resistance to antibiotics could persist for up to three months after children have taken the medicines.
+Led by researchers at the University of Bristol and Imperial College London, the study showed that resistance to antibiotics could linger for as long as three months after children have taken the medicines.

 Bacterial resistance to antibiotics is one of the most challenging global health threats in modern medicine, the authors said.
 According to some estimates, 10 million lives per year will be at risk from antibiotic-resistant infections by 2050.
 Previous studies have shown routine use to increase the chance of antibiotic resistance in adults with urinary tract infections (UTIs), but researchers said little is known about the prevalence of bacterial resistance and risk factors in children.